roolrz/sbml/README.md

 The syntax of statement is assign_statement, print_statement, if_statement, if_else_statement or while_loop_statement.
 There must be a semicolon ';' at the end of print statement or assignment.

 ## Data tpyes
-The data type accept list, tuple, float, int, boolean.
+The data type accept list, tuple, float, int, string, boolean.
 It's basically share the same syntax to the Python, only the basic usage of python.
 Usage like list[1:-1] is not supported.

 One thing need to noticed is that the indexing expression of tuple, we use #i(tuple_name) for the indexing operation.
 Also index is the *REAL* index, which means tuple_name[0] in python equals to #1(tuple_name) in sbml.